 Students will explore the possibilities available in low-fire ceramics.
 Traditional forms such as Majolica and burnished earthenware will be used as well as nontraditional styles.
 The ART 230 series is taught as a series of ceramic design courses offering experience in both hand-building and throwing on the wheel in a sequence of increasing involvement and difficulty.
+Art 231, 232, and 233 are not sequential and may be taken in any order.
+Performance/Skills course.

-Prerequisite: ART 133 and either ART 102, ART 103 or ART 105 or instructor permission.
+Prerequisite: ART 133 and either ART 102, or ART 103 or ART 105 or Instructor permission